 Cubs' Miguel Amaya: Optioned to Double-A

-Amaya was added to the 40-man roster by the Cubs on Wednesday.
+Amaya (foot) was optioned to Double-A Tennessee by the Cubs on Friday.

 Amaya has yet to play this spring after suffering a Lisfranc fracture last September, although he's supposed to be close.
 Once healthy, he'll continue to hone his craft at Tennessee....
 See More ...
 See Less

 Amaya (foot) took reps at catcher and hit during a simulated game Saturday and could make his Cactus League debut in the near future, LaMond Pope and Meghan Montemurro of the Chicago Tribune reports.